lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## May 30, 2019

+A month later, and I've... read a book on Charlotte Smith, but not really worked on any of the things that will get words onto the page.
+I do think it's important and going to pay off down the line, to be consuming historical information on my "key authors" (if I want them to actually be key!), but that should be the background for the other work.
+Maybe now that I'm done with summer travel I can finally prioritize this?!

 ## April 30, 2019

 I requested a bunch of books on Charlotte Smith from OhioLink!
 It will be kind of hilarious to me if I finally start actually *using books* for my research only after I've left my library behind, haha